9oelM/youtube-lite/README.md

 - [x] Make redux containers for "Add to Playlist" button inside `VideoPlaylists.js`
 - [x] Mobile optimization
     - [x] Fix buggy top & bottom nav bars in mobile view
-- [ ] Implement loops and shuffles in playlists
+- [x] Implement loops and shuffles in playlists
-    - [ ] Change color on clicking loop / shuffle button by using `MuiThemeProvider`.
+    - [x] Change color on clicking loop / shuffle button by using `MuiThemeProvider`.
-    - [ ] Delay component render until the video currently playing finishes
+    - [x] Delay component render until the video currently playing finishes
 - [ ] Enable dragging on songs in playlist to change the queue or delete them

+## Todo (Beta)
+- [ ] Refactor
+- [ ] Search again if user directly lands on `searchResult` page
+- [ ] Search for video information if user directly lands on `videoPlayerView` page
 - [ ] Exception handling on edge cases:
     - [ ] On add playlist action, a name that already exists is entered.
     - [ ] Youtube search result gives an error due to some error (network, API Key, ...)